MIKE BEGG

 Sample strategy: Anyone who responds positively gets a free sample.
 No negotiating, no forms to fill out.
 You want creators to have the product in hand.
 Once they have it and actually like it, content follows naturally.

 Send 50 outreach messages per week for the first month.
 Track response rates.
 Expect 20-30% to respond, 10-15% to actually post.
-The math means you need volume — that's why the number is 50 per week, not 10.
+The math means you need volume.
+That's why the number is 50 per week, not 10.

 LIVE Shopping Setup

 Brands that skip LIVE are leaving 30-40% of their potential TikTok revenue on the table.
-That's not an estimate — that's what we see across our client accounts consistently.
+That's not an estimate.
+That's what we see across our client accounts consistently.

 LIVE commerce works because a live host can demo the product, answer questions in real time, and create urgency in a way that pre-recorded content can't.
 The conversion rate on a well-run LIVE session is meaningfully higher than standard feed content.